 Will ASO overpower SEO?

-After looking at the meaning, similarities and differences between SEO and ASO, we can surely say ASO won’t ever overpower the former.
+Hence, after looking at the meaning, similarities and differences between SEO and ASO, we can surely say ASO won’t ever overpower the former.
 The reason is simple; both of these processes serve different purposes- one for search engines and one for app stores.
 And as long as websites are developed, they will need to be optimized.

 Instead of overpowering, SEO & ASO should work together in an overall digital strategy for a business that has a website and an app.
 Remember, both of these are not interchangeable as they are meant to optimize different things.